gbelwariar/Self-Made-Projects/README.md

 Many of these projects are aimed to "**play**" with unconventional data structures (like- Cartesian Tree, Sparse Set) and some of them are "**serious**" algorithms designed just to get a slight performance edge over the existing popular algorithms (like- Tarjan Offline Least Common Ancestor Algorithm whose analysis involves inverse Ackermann function without a pain).

+## Awards won by these projects-

+These projects won me the title of [Geek of the Month](http://www.geeksforgeeks.org/geek-of-the-month/), for July 2016 given by [GeeksforGeeks.org](http://www.geeksforgeeks.org/)

 ## Credits

 These projects were implemented by [Rachit Belwariar](https://in.linkedin.com/in/rachit-belwariar-a23229ab)